Tess600/ImPROMPTu/README.md

 - authorized teaching, facilitation, and 1:1 work
 - tools or interfaces created or explicitly approved by the creator
 - shared ethical standards regarding attribution and responsible use.
-.
-The ecosystem is **not** an open system for third-party reinterpretation.

 ---
 # Introduction